Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 If there are indications that documents or information deemed necessary for the accomplishment of their tasks exist, competition inspectors with investigative powers may:

-- enter the premises, lands or means of transport legally owned or used by the undertaking subject to investigation or the directors, managers or employees thereof;
+- enter the premises, land plots or means of transport legally owned or used by the undertaking subject to investigation or the directors, managers or employees thereof;

 - examine any documents, registers or financial, accounting and commercial deeds, as well as other records relating to the business of the undertaking subject to investigation, irrespective of the place where they are stored or their physical or electronic format;